When dreams and reality collide, nothing—especially love—is what it seems.

 "No!
 Don't leave me."

 "Forsaken, always forsaken."

 Her love, her passion, her soul—it belonged to him.
 How?
 Why?
-He didn’t know.
+He didn't know.
 The truth remained.
-She was his heaven, the only one a bastard like him would ever find, yet he feared she’d always remain just out of reach.
+She was his heaven, the only one he'd ever find, yet he feared she'd always remain just out of reach.

 He roared his frustration and gave himself over to the rage consuming him.